Practical Work Overview: Definition, Key Components, Effectiveness

 Potential Confusion

-Practical activities can sometimes confuse rather than improve the students' understanding, especially if the practice doesn't go to plan.
-Furthermore, there is an assumption that practical tasks are not a good method of teaching theory, suggesting that theories comprise abstract ideas which can't be demonstrated physically: 'In the context of the school laboratory it is clear that students cannot develop knowledge through their own observations, as the theoretical entities of science are not there to be seen.' ( Wellington book - Leach and Scott 1995:48)
+Practical activities can sometimes confuse rather than improve the students' understanding, especially if the practice doesn't go according to plan.
+Furthermore, there is an assumption that practical tasks are not a good method of teaching theory, suggesting that theories comprise abstract ideas which can't be demonstrated physically.
+'In the context of the school laboratory, it is clear that students cannot develop knowledge through their own observations, as the theoretical entities of science are not there to be seen.'
+(Wellington book, Leach and Scott, 1995:48)

 Possible Demotivation